Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Problem Setup

 Different from distribution $\cP$, this distribution is not linear separable due to the construction of $x^n_{i,2}$.
-Assume that $\alpha=1$, $\|z\|_2=u$, $\|\zeta\|_2=r \ll u$ and $\langle z, \zeta \rangle = 0$. \end{itemize}
+Assume that $\alpha=1$, $\|z\|_2=u=\Theta(1)$, $\|\zeta\|_2=r=\Theta(1/\text{Poly}(d))$, and $\langle z, \zeta \rangle = 0$. \end{itemize}

-Overall, distributions $\cP$ and $\cQ$ represent two types of components. $\cP$ represents the elementary knowledge, \emph{e.g.}, the knowledge required to master syntax; and $\cQ$ represents the specialized knowledge, \emph{e.g.}, the knowledge required to unlock semantics.
-Notably, mastering syntax is typically much easier than unlocking semantics.
-Fortunately, the above construction implies this in the sense that fitting the elementary distribution $\cP$ (linear separable) is easier than fitting the specialized distribution $\cQ$ (not linear separable).
+Overall, distributions $\cP$ and $\cQ$ represent two types of components. $\cP$ represents the elementary knowledge and $\cQ$ represents the specialized knowledge.
+The above construction implies that fitting the distribution $\cP$ (linear separable) is easier than fitting the distribution $\cQ$ (nonlinear separable).

 Figure \ref{fig:composite-data} provides a two-dimensional intuition for the roles of two components $\mathcal{P}$ and $\mathcal{Q}$ in learning both linear and nonlinear classifiers.
 As shown on the right, their concatenation creates a significantly more complex, composite nonlinear classification task.
-This demonstrates that despite the simple concatenation, the resulting data structure represents a highly challenging problem.
+This demonstrates that despite the simple concatenation, the resulting data structure represents a challenging problem.

-\textbf{Embeddings.} \quad To simplify the presentation, we denote the embedding matrix by stacking $x^n_i$ or $y^n_i$.
+\textit{Embeddings:}\ To simplify the presentation, we denote the embedding matrix by stacking $x^n_i$ or $y^n_i$.
 Specifically, for the feature embedding, denote

 Besides, to ensure the model output is linearly decomposable (See Equation~\ref{eq:f-decomp}), we combine $X_1$ and $X_2$ to form the complete feature embedding matrix as $X^n = \in \mathbb{R}^{2d \times 2L}$.
 Similarly, define the label embedding as